Content Menu

 Laser straightening provides more precision.
 A defocused laser scans the surface, creating controlled thermal gradients.
 It’s especially useful for thin titanium or stainless sheets in aerospace where flame heat could cause unacceptable distortion or metallurgical changes.

 Modern levelers use laser scanners or tension sensors to measure flatness in real time and adjust roll settings automatically.
 This reduces setup time and scrap.
+Rotating inventory also helps prevent stored material from degrading over time; check the company website for storage guidance.

 Safety matters.
 Operators need proper PPE, especially with flame or laser methods.
 Overheating can cause metallurgical issues, so temperature monitoring is essential.